OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

   .. prop:: ipv6_multicast_group_address=<network_address>
     :default: ``[FF03::2]:0``

-    When the transport is set to multicast, this is the multicast network address that should be used.
+    When :prop:`use_multicast` is enabled, this is the multicast IPv6 network address that should be used.
     If ``<port>`` is ``0`` or not specified, it is calculated as described in :ref:`config-ports-used-by-rtps-udp-multicast`.

   .. prop:: multicast_interface=<iface>